-The largest geographic concentration of Hispanics is in Richland County at 63%.
-Lexington County has approximately 34% and Kershaw County has 2%.
+The largest geographic concentration of Hispanics is in Richland County at 57%.
+Lexington County has approximately 40% and Kershaw County has 3%.
+The counties of Calhoun, Newberry, and Fairfield are less than 1%.
 The MPO works with local Hispanic Outreach Organizations to identify the transportation concerns of the Hispanic community.
 The MPO is aware that many in this community do not drive and rely on public transit, walking, or biking.
 To help accommodate the Hispanic population, the MPO will work with the transit providers to translate their system route maps and brochures; and with our local governments to translate bicycle and pedestrian safety brochures into Spanish.